- Background and proposal guidelines

 News items and updates

 AHSEF is recruiting!
 Interested in being a part of the team?
-Email Leanne Wright.
+Email the Student Relations Officer.

 Tip: It's always a great idea to submit your proposal a term in advance of your proposed project!

 The Applied Health Sciences Endowment Fund (AHSEF) was established in the Fall of 1994 as a student-based financial support system created to enhance the academic environment of all undergraduates in the Faculty of Applied Health Sciences.

 Each undergraduate student registered in AHS contributes to the fund, as a donation to the University of Waterloo through AHSEF.
 The money is a voluntary contribution used to support student-initiated projects with an academic and student life focus, and it is the hope of AHSEF that all undergraduate students in AHS view the fund as a significant contribution to help themselves and their fellow classmates receive the best possible education.

 You can find projects funded by AHSEF all over B.C.
 Matthews Hall.
 You know we've supported the project if you see the AHSEF logo.

 Each semester AHS undergraduate students are encouraged to submit proposals to have their projects and/or events funded.
 The AHSEF Board of Directors (comprised primarily of student volunteers along with staff and faculty representatives) meets once a term to review, discuss, and vote on the proposals.

 Click on any of the links below for more information:

 All AHS students are encouraged to submit proposals (e.g., project, specific event, lab/computer equipment, etc) based on the funding priorities.
 The proposals are then reviewed and voted upon by the AHSEF Board of Directors.

 Members of AHSEF Board of Directors are not eligible to make submissions for funding.